privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 The main threats that we’re concerned with are:

 1. That the timestamp of the request could be used to correlate the lookup keys with the request of the top-level page and thus identify a user.
 This is mitigated by limiting the logs that are written.
-2. During the FLEDGE auction, a client asks a key/value server about an assortment of keys that were previously stored on the client — perhaps including keys that were stored in multiple different contexts.
+2. During the FLEDGE auction, a client asks a key/value service about an assortment of keys that were previously stored on the client — perhaps including keys that were stored in multiple different contexts.
 That set of keys, therefore, risks leaking some information about the client's activity.
-The privacy goal of key/value server design is to give the client confidence that the set of keys cannot be used for tracking or profiling purposes.
+The privacy goal of key/value service design is to give the client confidence that the set of keys cannot be used for tracking or profiling purposes.
 This threat is mitigated by the TEE protections to allow only pre-approved code.
     1. _Note that the values being stored in the key/value service are loaded by adtechs and expected to be publicly visible to clients.
 These are therefore not confidential._
 3. The user’s IP address could be used for fingerprinting.
 This is mitigated by the logging requirements and TEE protections to allow only pre-approved code.
     2. We also have the option to route the traffic to these servers through [Gnatcatcher](https://github.com/bslassey/ip-blindness) to mask the user’s IP address.